How to tag sheep using electronic NLIS tags

-- You must ensure that you use the correct applicator that is compatible with the tag you ordered.
+- You must ensure that you use the correct applicator that is compatible with the brand of tag that you have ordered and that you follow the instructions that accompany your applicator.
 If an incorrect applicator is used, tag retention will be compromised and the microchip in the tag may be damaged.
-To check if your applicator is compatible contact the manufacturer of the tag.
-Follow the instructions that accompanied your applicator.
+To check if your applicator is compatible, visit www.tags.agriculture.vic.gov.au and click on the 'applicator' tab, or contact the manufacturer of the tag.

 - Ensure that the animal is appropriately restrained and that the applicator is clean.

-- A recently concluded trial conducted by Meat and Livestock Australia (MLA) has demonstrated that three times as many tags are lost from the right ear of sheep compared to the left ear, due to shearing.
-To maximise tag retention, sheep should be tagged in the left (near-side) ear.
+- Trials conducted by Meat and Livestock Australia (MLA) have demonstrated that up to three times as many tags are lost from the right ear of sheep compared to the left ear, due to shearing.
+To maximise tag retention, it is preferable that sheep be tagged in the left (near-side) ear.

 Instructions for application of one-piece electronic NLIS (Sheep) tags